jeremy-w/ayadn/README.md

 (etc)
 ```

+### Running multiple accounts

+- first, run `ayadn reset` if you're already running AyaDN
+- main idea: one AyaDN folder per account
+- change the name of the ayadn folder to @yourusername
+- replace "me" in `config.yml` by yourusername (without "@")
+- of course, place each unique token in their respective files

 ### Configuration

 You can modify the values (right hand) in the `config.yml` file but be very careful not to modify anything else: don't change the indentation or the name of the keys (left hand), don't add or remove quotes or special characters, etc,  otherwise it may break the Internets.